-Instead of just covering up joint pain with medicine, regenerative medicine uses biologics derived from human amniotic fluid that is rich is cytokines, growth factors and proteins to actually regenerate human tissue
+Instead of just covering up joint pain with medicine, regenerative medicine uses biologics derived from human embryonic tissue that is rich is cytokines, growth factors and proteins to actually regenerate human tissue

 Do you suffer from pain in your joints and tendons?

 At Advanced Health NY, we are pleased to offer a modern, science based regenerative medicine program for treating pain and inflammation.
 Medical literature and studies show how effective these treatments are and they are approved by the FDA and covered by some insurances.

 Treatment with regeneratives has been effective in alleviating painful symptoms of arthritis and other forms of pain.
 Patients generally feel relief throughout the treatment period, are able to function better and even feel better emotionally.
 Unlike steroids which only provide immediate relief of pain, regeneratives work by regenerating human tissue, providing repair and relief over time, that lasts many years.

 HUMAN EMBRYONIC TISSUE

 Regenerative medicine products are “game changers” with their healing capabilities.
 Now with injectable Human Embryonic Tissue products, you can harness the powerful properties of regeneration.